Characters in the Present Time

-- Adorkable: His "adjustments" to being in the future and style of clothing.
+- Endearingly Dorky: His "adjustments" to being in the future and style of clothing.
 Too precious.

-- All-Loving Hero: Lewis's dream of inventing doesn't just stem from his love of it, but also how he wants to make the world a better place.
+- All-Loving Hero: Lewis' dream of inventing doesn't just stem from his love of it, but also how he wants to make the world a better place.

 - Badass Adorable: Has his sweet Adorkable moments and is a brilliant inventor.

-- Badass Bookworm: His peanut butter and jelly sandwich gun, the memory scanner, fixing the time machine, eventually building Carl the robot, and the other numerous inventions he's done in the future with the Robinson Industries.
+- Badass Bookworm: His peanut butter and jelly sandwich gun, the memory scanner, fixing the time machine, eventually building Carl the robot, and the other numerous inventions he's made in the future with Robinson Industries.

-- Badass Pacifist: Lewis manages to to stop Doris by simply saying the words, "I am not going to invent you."
+- Badass Pacifist: Lewis manages to to stop Doris by simply saying the words, "I am never going to invent you."